dart-lang/site-www/src/codelabs/async-await/index.md

 ### Uncompleted

-When you invoke a function that returns a future, that function immediately returns a future object in an uncompleted state.
-While in its uncompleted state, a future object is simply waiting for asynchronous operations to finish or to throw an error.
+When you invoke a function that returns a future, that function immediately returns a future in an uncompleted state.
+While in its uncompleted state, a future is simply waiting for asynchronous operations to finish or to throw an error.

 ### Completed

-There are two ways that a future object can complete:
+There are two ways that a future can complete:

 #### 1. Success

 If the asynchronous operations succeed, the future completes and returns a result of type T. For example,
-`Future<String>` is the type signature for a future object that produces a string result.
+`Future<String>` is the type signature for a future that produces a string result.
 If a future produces a result that isn't a usable value, then the future's type is `Future<void>`.